📊 Trading Basics

 • Terminal: Shows trade history, alerts, and your open/closed positions.

-MT4 supports custom tools written in MQL4, a powerful scripting language for trading automation and analysis.
+MT4 & MT5 support custom tools written in MQL4 & MQL5, a powerful scripting language for trading automation and analysis.

 • Indicators: Visual tools added to charts to help identify trends, entries, and exits.